For more movement on energy and climate in Europe

 BASF, Gasunie, OGE and Shell have signed a Cooperation Agreement which details their intention to jointly enable, de-risk and coordinate the development of a cross-border pipeline system in a cost effective, scalable and flexible manner.

-The DRC project is intended to transport CO2 in order to store it elsewhere.
+The DRC project is intended to store it in designated storage sites.
 On the other hand, hydrogen produced CO2-free or with low CO2 emissions will reach customers along the route as an energy carrier or raw material.

 News